 In 2007, at Gordon Brown's creative peak (just before he became PM), with whispers growing around the development of a "talent agenda", I attempted to define what it all might mean - Talent Nation.

-Find Your Talent, I tried to explain the programme's rationale and vision in this article.
+And in the midst of leading Find Your Talent, I tried to explain the programme's rationale and vision in this article.

 No comments: